Mind the Gap: A Review of Arabic Post-Training Datasets and Their Limitations: Recommendations and Future Directions

 \subsection{Practical Guidelines for Building Arabic Post-Training Datasets}

 This subsection focuses on practical and scalable methods for creating Arabic post-training datasets.
-These guidelines are intended for researchers and developers who aim to build new resources and address domain-specific gaps identified in Section 7.1.
+These guidelines are intended for researchers and developers, who aim to build new resources and address domain-specific gaps.
 The listed methods are grounded in existing tools, community collaboration, and modern data generation strategies.

 \paragraph{Dialectal Dialogue Collection} Capturing authentic spoken Arabic from various dialect regions is essential.
 We recommend collecting spontaneous conversations from native speakers across the Arab world, followed by accurate transcription that preserves dialectal features.